 When looking at Frost Bank accounts, you’ll be pleased to see that the bank charges low fees that are easily waivable.
-Plus, every student who opens a Frost checking account will only ever pay $4 a month.
 You’ll also find savings account interest rates that perform better than the industry average, whether through a CD, savings or money market account.

 Although a household name, not everyone throughout the U.S. can benefit from Capital One branches in their state.
 Texas residents, however, have access to over 100 Capital One locations, including Capital One cafes.
 This means Texans can visit a Capital One Cafe to open an account, make deposits and more while enjoying a freshly made latte.
 Plus with its Kids Savings and MONEY teen checking account, Capital One opens its benefits to youngsters.

 The Capital One 360 suite offers some of the best bank accounts in the industry.
 For starters, the Capital One 360 Checking® account is one of the best free checking accounts.
 It doesn’t charge a monthly maintenance fee, nor is there a minimum balance requirement.
 This means you can use the account as you please without worrying about recurring charges.